NBlaze860/Shipsy-Inventory-Manager/docs/DESIGN.md

 These functions are implemented in `ProductService.js` with corresponding controller methods in `productController.js`.

 **Reasoning:** Completing the CRUD functionality is a core requirement for the inventory management system.
 The implementation follows the established pattern of separating business logic into a service layer and handling HTTP requests/responses in the controller layer.
 This ensures consistency with the existing codebase and maintains a clean, scalable architecture.
 Error handling for cases like a product not being found (`404`) has been included for a robust API.

+## User Authentication Features

+**Context:** The initial authentication setup only included user registration.
+To provide a complete authentication system, login, logout, and profile retrieval functionalities were required.

+**Decision:** The following authentication features have been implemented:
+- **Login:** `login` in `AuthService.js` to authenticate users and issue a JWT.
+- **Logout:** `logout` in `AuthService.js` to clear the JWT cookie.
+- **Get Profile:** `getProfile` in `AuthService.js` to retrieve the profile of the currently authenticated user.

+These functions are implemented in `AuthService.js` with corresponding controller methods in `authController.js`.

+**Reasoning:** These features are essential for any application that requires user authentication.
+The implementation follows the established pattern of separating business logic into a service layer and handling HTTP requests/responses in the controller layer.
+This ensures consistency with the existing codebase and maintains a clean, scalable architecture.
+The use of JWTs provides a secure and stateless authentication mechanism.

+## User-Specific Product Access

+**Context:** The previous implementation allowed any authenticated user to access all products in the system.
+This is a security risk and does not align with the multi-user nature of the inventory management system.

+**Decision:** The `ProductService` and `productController` have been updated to ensure that users can only access their own products.
+This was achieved by:
+- Adding a `userId` parameter to all `ProductService` methods.
+- Modifying the database queries in `ProductService` to filter products by `userId`.
+- Passing the authenticated user's ID from `req.user._id` to the `ProductService` methods in `productController`.
+- Adding ownership validation in `productController` to ensure users can only view, update, or delete their own products.

+**Reasoning:** This change enforces data privacy and security by restricting access to resources based on ownership.
+It's a critical feature for a multi-tenant application where users' data should be isolated.
+This implementation is scalable and aligns with best practices for building secure applications.